analyst-patilanurag/MatrixMatters/linear_algebra/01_concepts_vectors_and_vector_spaces.md

-# 📘 Core Linear Algebra Concepts for Data Science
+# 📘 Vectors and Vector Spaces

 This document provides the **theoretical foundation** for the notebooks in this repository.
 Each concept includes intuitive explanations, formulas, and clean mathematical notation.